tanjieling0/tp/docs/index.md

 ### Advanced Search
 - **Locating persons by name:** `find`
-  Quickly find contacts by their name, phone, remark, role, or tags
+  Quickly find contacts by their name, phone, remark, role, or tags.

 ### Data Management
 - **Clearing all entries:** `clear`